 One of the more bombastic videos in Weezer’s oeuvre, all lens-flare, slow-mo, glistening chrome and dust clouds, glamorous, lingering jumping shots and guitar close-ups.
 It fits the song perfectly, though – a back-to-badass-basics manifesto, and a ‘no gimmicks other than being on the moon’ performance video that is majestic as fuck.
 It also features the best culmination of a slow-motion shot in music video history, the perfectly-timed tom and snare hit after the line, ‘And Pat should play the drums.’

 7. Keep Fishin’

 A deadpan acting showcase for drummer Pat Wilson who, just like Sir Michael Caine in A Muppet Christmas Carol, manages to completely hold his own performing with the Muppets.
-From penguin backing vocalists to Statler and Waldorf’s pleasingly crappy post-heckle, from Animal’s drumming to Chekhov’s Lampshade being deployed, it’s a total delight throughout.
-It’s also pretty much adorable – look at Rivers’ childlike delight at the beginning as he interacts with Kermit and Fozzie, and barely-contained glee throughout.
+From penguin backing vocalists to Statler and Waldorf’s pleasingly crappy post-heckle, to Animal’s drumming, and Chekhov’s Lampshade being deployed, it’s a total delight throughout.
+It’s also pretty adorable – look at Rivers’ childlike delight at the beginning as he interacts with Kermit and Fozzie, and barely-contained glee throughout.
 Bonus points for bassist Scott Shriner’s excellent ‘For good luck rub my tummy’ shirt.

 6. El Scorcho